Posted by Tammie Sarkozy in Muscle Building

 An early wakeup for hair, makeup, and or/tan.

 If you have hair and makeup booked there will be a professional team (usually at the venue) ready to get you glammed and glossy.
-Majority of shows provide these services now and I 100% recommend you book in with them.
+The majority of shows provide these services now and I 100% recommend you book in with them.

 Stage makeup is not your regular 'do'.
 Your skin tone is 10x darker and a shade of chocolate that will not be easy to find in your regular foundation.
 It’s best to let the Pro's take care of you.